 I had lived in Amsterdam before I moved to Marrakech.
-No wonder why, on my second day in the city, I bought a bike.
+So no wonder I bought a bike on my second day in the city and started to cycle in Marrakech every day.

 It took me a few days to get used to the local cycling rules.
-Even though the traffic in the streets looks disorganized, in this chaos everyone knows their place.
+Even though the traffic in the streets looks disorganized, everyone knows their place in this chaos.
 In Marrakech, bicycle roads are not everywhere.
-So, it is a good idea to recall your car driving skills (I have my driving license for 10 years, but rarely use it).
+So, it is a good idea to recall your car driving skills.

 Where to buy a bicycle?